amdcavallaro/karaoke/index.md

 ```

-1. Next, add your YOUTUBE API to the  `app.js` file:
+1. Next, add your YOUTUBE API to the  `index.js` file (same as above):

 ```
 const API_KEY = "ADD_YOUR_API_KEY";